Louth Navigation: Operation

 Users of the canal felt that the tolls, which had not altered since 1770, were too high, as the volume of traffic using the navigation had increased.
-In order to rectify the situation, a new Act of Parliament was obtained in 1828, which reduced the tolls and formalised the 99-year lease of 1777.
-In 1847, the East Lincolnshire Railway Company obtained an Act which allowed them to purchase the lease of the Louth Navigation, and later the same year, the Great Northern Railway Company (GNR) obtained another Act allowing them to purchase or lease the East Lincolnshire Railway and Canal.
+To rectify the situation, a new act of Parliament, the Louth Navigation Act 1828 (9 Geo.
+4. c. xxx) was obtained in 1828, which reduced the tolls and formalised the 99-year lease of 1777.
+In 1847, the East Lincolnshire Railway Company obtained the East Lincolnshire Railway (Louth Navigation Purchase) Act 1847 (10 & 11 Vict. c. cxiii) which allowed them to purchase the lease of the Louth Navigation, and later the same year, the Great Northern Railway Company (GNR) obtained the Great Northern Railway Company's Purchase Act 1847 (10 & 11 Vict. c. cxlviii) allowing them to purchase or lease the East Lincolnshire Railway (and the canal).
 They held it for the remaining 29 years, as a tactical move to prevent opposition from the existing leaseholders.
 When the lease came to an end, the General Manager of the GNR reported that they had kept the tolls as high as was legally possible, but suggested that they refrain from renewing the lease.
 The commissioners were unable to find anyone wanting to bid for the tolls, and collected them themselves until a bidder was found three months later.
 Although the tolls were lower than they had been under railway ownership, income was satisfactory into the early 1900s.

 Decline

-The early years of the twentieth century saw a rapid decline in the use of the canal and the First World War killed what traffic was left.
+The early years of the 20th century saw a rapid decline in the use of the canal and the First World War killed what traffic was left.
 Income for 1916 was only £66.
-The final blow was the devastation caused by the Louth Flood of 1920 to the Riverhead area, the terminus of the canal.
+The final blow was the devastation caused by the Louth flood of 1920 to the Riverhead area, the terminus of the canal.
 The commissioners applied to the Minister of Transport, asking to be relieved of their liability to maintain the canal.
-In 1924, the County Council and the Rural District Council agreed to take over maintenance of the bridges.
+In 1924, the county council and the rural district council agreed to take over maintenance of the bridges.
 The final annual general meeting took place on 5 September 1924, and the assets of the navigation were sold on 8 October.
 The sale raised £6,240, of which £1,500 had to be paid to the councils towards the bridge works.
 The remainder was distributed to the shareholders in 1927.